zmc0806/cse15l-lab-report3/Lab_Report_3.md

 grep: ./technical/biomed/: Is a directory
 ```

-It's not useful for directory.
+Function: Attempts to filter out lines containing "background" in the specified directory.

+Utility: Not useful since `grep` does not operate on directories without additional options.

 ```bash
 grep -v "era" ./technical/biomed/gb-2003-4-9-r60.txt
 ```

-Filters out lines that contain the word "era" in `gb-2003-4-9-r60.txt`.
+Function: Excludes lines that contain the word "era" from the file `gb-2003-4-9-r60.txt`.

+Utility: Useful for removing specific information or filtering out unwanted data.

 #### Option 4: `-c` (Count)